ryu1kn/vscode-partial-diff/README.md

 * `Select Text for Compare`: Marks the selected text as the text to compare the next selection with.
 * `Compare Text with Previous Selection`: Compares the selected text to the first selection.
+* `Compare Text with Clipboard`: Compares the current clipboard to the selected text.

 **NOTE:**

 * A diff will be shown only after selecting comparison text first (using `Select Text for Compare`)
 * Executing the `Select Text for Compare` or `Compare Text with Previous Selection` command without selecting any text will use the entire text of the current file
+* If the `Compare Text with Clipboard` command doesn't work on Linux -- `xclip` needs to be installed.
+You can install it via `sudo apt-get install xclip`

 ## Keyboard Shortcuts